fabianostermann/BigClock-VST3/README.md

 # BigClock-VST3
 Attempt to reimplement BigClock with Juce as VST3 plugin.

-This plugin just displays the current wall clock time, which sometimes is beneficial in recording sessions and live performances.
+This plugin just displays the current wall clock time,\
+which is of use in recording sessions and live performances.

 Linux and Windows binaries are available from the [Release page](https://github.com/fabianostermann/BigClock-VST3/releases).